Operation Winterzauber: The operation and death toll

 Surviving witness Valentin Martsinkevich, who was ten years old at the time of the atrocity, recalled:

 We gathered and were led along the road.
 Crossed the river, and there on the tanks, the SS and the dogs.
 They drove us to the village Kulakovo.
 Women with children were placed in the local school, men inside the barn.
 Then the interpreter tells us and two other families who were sitting nearby to leave.
 At the porch there was a sled.
 We sat down in it, rode thirty meters, and we saw that the school was on fire.
 It was first doused with gasoline and then fired on with incendiary bullets.
 The barn with the men was also set on fire.
 Those trying to get out through the windows or the roof were shot.
 Women began to scream, and the policeman took the whip and began to hit hard and scream: "Be quiet, or I'll shoot!"

 She recalled that they were transported by train to Salaspils concentration camp.
 No food or water was given them during the transport, and small children died on the way.
 At a stop in Daugavpils, they asked passers-by to throw the snow through the window into the train coach.

-According to controversial Russian historian Alexander Dyukov, during this operation 221 partisans and about 3900 local inhabitants were killed, over 7000 were deported for forced labor or imprisoned to Salaspils concentration camp, 439 villages were burnt down or 70 partisans and about 10-12 thousands of local inhabitants were killed, including women and children and a "dead zone" to a width of 15 km was established.
+According to controversial Russian historian Alexander Dyukov, during this operation 221 partisans and about 3,900 local inhabitants were killed, over 7,000 were deported for forced labor or imprisoned to Salaspils concentration camp, 439 villages were burnt down or 70 partisans and about 10-12 thousands of local inhabitants were killed, including women and children and a "dead zone" to a width of 15 km was established.

+According to Ministry of Foreign Affairs of Russia in the Asvieja District alone, 183 villages were burned down, 11,383 people were killed, and 14,175 residents were taken as forced labour.
+Partisans in Novgorod region, Belarusian partisans, Soviet partisans in Latvia, and the populace themselves had resisted the invaders desperately.
+The most famous episode was the fight of ninety Soviet Latvian partisans against four Latvian punitive battalions supported by tanks and aircraft, on the hill Apsu Kalny.
+To rescue civilians, the command of the Soviet 6th air army carried out an air operation, during which eight to eleven thousand people were evacuated to Soviet territory.